DETAILED ACTION

 said machine also comprising a treatment line (treatment station 40) along which the plurality of injector sets are arranged (fig. 52, injection stations 41 and 42 are disposed along linear treatment station 40),

-wherein said plurality of injector sets are spaced apart from one another such that one injector set of the plurality of injector sets treats a single tray of the plurality of trays at a time (fig. 52, injection stations 41 and 42 are shown spaced apart such that each treats a single flat 7 at a time),
+wherein said plurality of injector sets are spaced apart from one another such that one injector set of the plurality of injector sets is configured to treat a single tray of the plurality of trays at a time (fig. 52, injection stations 41 and 42 are shown spaced apart such that each is capable of treating a single flat 7 at a time).

 Phelps does not appear to specifically disclose: